nosana-ci/nosana-programs/docs/staking.md

 ## Instructions

-### InitVault
+### Init

-Initializes the Associated-Token-Account of the NOS token for the staking account.
+Initializes the SettingsAccount of the staking program.
-All staked tokens end up here.

 ### Stake

 Create a new stake for `authority`.
+Initializes a unique `vault` for the staker.
-This will transfer `amount` of NOS tokens from `ata_from` to the `ata_vault` locked for at least `amount` seconds of time.
+This will transfer `amount` of NOS tokens from `user` to the `vault` locked for at least `amount` seconds of time.
 The new stake account is a PDA based on the `authority`.

 ### Topup